anguspettifer/zombie-invasion/README.md

 Very stuck on "conver_if_needed" method in grid felt like a big decision to make a new class
 Feels like it "should" be easier

+Out by one error:
+- should Display know that it has to add 1 to grid width?
+- Or should Human know that it has to subtract one?